linode/docs/docs/game-servers/host-a-terraria-server-on-your-linode.md

 The Terraria administration script needs two primary functions:

 *   Attaching to the running screen session, which offers a helpful administration console.
-*   The ability to broadcast input into the screen session so the script can be run to to save the world, exit the server, etc.
+*   The ability to broadcast input into the screen session so the script can be run to save the world, exit the server, etc.

 1. Create a `terrariad` file, enter the following script, then save and close: